AaronBuxbaum/opinion-modeling/README.md

     2. Run the migration (`yarn migrate`)
     3. Make sure that the migration looks good, and if not, make any necessary adjustments.
     4. Commit the migration (`yarn migrate:up`)

-TODO:
- - You might need to run `yarn prisma generate`